AM Technical Profile: DWIQR

 History:

-In September 2012 the station dropped Yahoo!
-Sports Radio for a fulltime Spanish language format, including some programming from ESPN Deportes.
-In late April 2015, the station dropped Spanish sports for R&B Oldies.
-The station was reported silent near the start of December 2015.
+The station was reported silent in April 2010, and back on in May 2011 with distorted, overloaded audio.
+That summer, it was listed online as an affiliate of Yahoo!
+Sports Radio.
+They dropped Yahoo!
+Sports in September 2012 for a full time Spanish language format, including some programming from ESPN Deportes.
+In April 2015, the station reportedly dropped Spanish for R&B Oldies.
+It was reported silent yet again near the beginning of December 2015.

-Because the station was off the air for over a year, the license was officially deleted in March 2019.
+After being off the air for over a year, the FCC deleted the license in March 2019.